qubic/qubic-hackathon/README.md

 **Q: How is the testnet for smart contracts set up?**
 A: Unlike the main Qubic testnet (accessible via RPC), we don't have a public testnet specifically for smart contracts.
 Instead, our infrastructure team will compile and deploy each smart contract to its own dedicated node.
 Every smart contract in the hackathon will have a unique node with its own IP address.
 You'll receive the IP address of your contract's node to interact with it using CLI commands.

-**Q: Will I get seeds for testing?**
+**Q: Will I get seeds/faucet for testing?**
-A: Yes, you'll receive three types of seeds:
+A: Yes, you'll receive three types of seeds/faucet:
-1. Seeds with mainnet Qubic funds
+1. Faucet with mainnet Qubic funds
-2. Seeds with testnet Qubic funds (for the RPC testnet)
+2. Faucet with testnet Qubic funds (for the RPC testnet)
 3. A unique seed for interacting with your team's smart contract node

 **Q: How do I verify my smart contract is working?**